pumasecurity/hth-village-24/workbook/docs/api-key.md

         hth{?????}
         ```

-## Conclusion
+## Next Challenge

 Congratulations!
-You have successfully located the Kubernetes secret and decoded the value.
-You have completed the Hackers Teaching Hackers 2024 Kubernetes Security Village.
+You have successfully located the *API Key* Kubernetes secret being used by the UI pod.
+Then, decoded the value to reveal the flag.

+Continue to the [Cascadia Cockpit Voice Recorders (CVR) Challenge](./cascadia-cvr.md) to learn how the Kubernetes node is authenticating to the private container registry and pulling images.